-Slowly, the fall colors are becoming more and more evident.
-We were told the colors were great north of Tupelo, so we’re excited to start seeing that.
-When we left home, the colors were a week at most from peak color.
-By the time we return home, we’ll have missed peak color, so I hope we can catch some great color down here.
+As we continue heading north, the fall colors are slowly becoming more and more evident.
+We’re hoping for a great show of color, because we left home when the colors were barley a week from peak color.
+And by the time we return home, we’ll have missed peak color.
+So we really hope we can catch some great color down here.

-Staying tonight at La Quinta, a wonderful place.
-Right across the street is South, a higher-end restaurant with great food and I think the best wait staff I’ve encountered in my life.
+Luckily, it was worth the effort.
+This La Quinta is a wonderful place.
+Plus, right across the street is South, a higher-end restaurant with great food and I think the best wait staff I’ve encountered in my life.
 From the server to the bartender to the owner to the maitre d’, everyone was beyond attentive.
 And the food was great!